philippotto-hauber/nowcast-bip-ger/README.md

 ### Folder structure

-The folder `Echtzeitdatensatz` in this repo contains the raw data which is largely downloaed automatically as well as the real-time vintages that are needed to estimate the models and compute the nowcasts.
-The output is stored in the directory `Nowcasts`.
+The repo structure follows the logic that everything that has been created manually is put under version control (see suggestion **3c** [here](https://journals.plos.org/plosbiology/article/file?id=10.1371/journal.pbio.1001745&type=printable)).
+As such, it contains the source code to generate real-time vintages and the now- and forecasts as well as a few auxiliary files that are needed to download the raw data and construct vintages.
+These are located in `aux_real_time_data`, see below for details.

+The raw data, vintages and the model outputs are **not** stored in the repo as these can reproduced with the scripts and auxililary files when needed .
+The real-time vintages are stored in a local folder `DIR_ROOT/Echtzeitdatensatz` and the model output in `DIR_ROOT/Nowcasts` where `DIR_ROOT` needs to be specified in the batch script `run-nowcast.bat`.

 ### Data